 How many graphic designers are there?

-There are at least half a million graphic designers employed globally, according to the best data we could find.
+According to the best data we could find, at least half a million graphic designers are employed globally.
 Of those, more than half (265k) are employed in the US and the vast majority work freelance.

 How many graphic design jobs are there?

-According to IBISWorld’s industry analysis, the global graphic design industry employment stands at 507,690 people.
+According to IBISWorld’s industry analysis, the global graphic design industry employs 507,690 people.
 This means there are over half a million graphic design jobs out there.

-The US Bureau of Labor Statistics reports that there were 265,000 graphic design jobs in the US alone in 2021.
+The US Bureau of Labor Statistics reports 265,000 graphic design jobs in the US alone in 2021.
 There are also around 24,800 projected graphic designer job openings in the US every year.
 Freelance graphic designers account for 90% of industry jobs.

 Who employs graphic designers?

 The largest graphic designer employers in the US are: